Kaarmaa/CarND-Vehicle-Detection/writeup_template.md

 way the training set is distributed.
 I could force the split to always be identical, but this doesn't solve any issues when it comes to playing new data so I left it as is.

-The pipline doesn't severly fail in any point.
+The pipline doesn't severly fail in any point in the given data.
 It does sometimes have false positive detections, but they last only a limited number of frames.

+If the data set were to be expanded to different environmental situations like Rain or Night, additional training data would need to be provided to improve the SVM, although I am not completely sold on the idea of using cameras alone for classifications tasks when there is poor visibility.